 Frank Kern: Senior Vice President, IBM Global Business Services talks about the background to their report: “We’re entering a pivot point…”

 The 2010 CEO Study is here.
 Of course this isn’t new news.
-Dr Anne Marie McEwan of The Smart Work Company has been shaping our thoughts on what we can learn from the past for quite some time (Smart Working: Learn From The Past).
+Dr Anne Marie McEwan of The Smart Work Company has been shaping our thoughts on what we can learn from the past for quite some time.
 What makes for good leaders hasn’t changed.
 What is different is that technology is moving from being a barrier to good leadership to being an enabler.
 Here’s to creative (and collaborative) leadership.